Ladvien/ladvien.github.io/_posts/2017-08-09-sql-case-r-paste.md

 ---
 layout: post
 title: SQL CASE and R Paste
-desription: Fourth work challenge in mixing R and SQL to derive information from HMIS data.
+desription: Using the SQL CASE WHEN statement, the R Paste function, and the R GSUB command on HMIS data.
 series: SQL-R
 categories: HMIS
 excerpt: